 If you’re pouring for the first time and would like more explanation on materials, processes, and terms, you can head on over to my Beginner’s Guide to Acrylic Pouring.
 You can also head over to my Comprehensive Guide to Acrylic Pouring Techniques for more information on all of the different techniques and my How to Thin Acrylic Paint for Acrylic Pouring post to learn all about pouring mediums!

 Color of the Day (Day 17 – Floating Cup Acrylic Pour):

 - Floating Cup Pour

-All of the colors I used were mixed from the paint colors below.
+All of the colors I used for this floating cup acrylic pour were mixed from the paint colors below.
 (Blue and yellow for green, red and yellow for orange, and blue and magenta for violet)